Doubly commuting mixed invariant subspaces in the polydisc

-In this section we obtain an explicit representation of commutant of an $n$-tuple of doubly commuting shifts.
-We also find a representation of a large class of bounded operators which intertwine with shifts and adjoint of shifts.
-As a by-product we have {\it{mixed invariant}} subspaces of the Hardy space over the polydisc.
+In this section we obtain an explicit representation of the commutant of an $n$-tuple of doubly commuting shifts.
+We also find a representation of a large class of bounded operators which intertwine with shifts and adjoint of shifts, that is, co-shifts.
+As a by-product we give some examples of {\it{mixed invariant}} subspaces in the Hardy space over the polydisc.